jeremy-prater/meta-dotnet/README.md

 # Deployment

-The dotnet 3.1 runtime gets installed into `/opt/dotnet`
+The resultant application is a self-contained, compressed, trimmed package.
+No dotnet runtime is required on the target rootfs

 And user applications get installed at `/opt/dotnet/${PN}`